1Crazymoney/grant-program/applications/MemeFlateLtd.md

 - https://memeflate.io

 ### Team's experience

-## Please describe the team's relevant experience.
-If the project involves development work, then we'd appreciated it if you can single out a few interesting codes commits made by team members on their past projects.

 The MemeFlate team currently comprises of the CEO/Team leader, 1 solidity/react developer and a small community of investors.